 Pioneer Church has a history of speaking the truth (as we see it) to power on behalf of our homeless neighbors and for affordable housing for all who need it.
 This month we wrote Sacramento City Councilmember Steve Hansen inviting him to talk with us at our Fellowship Hour about our church’s support for better police treatment of people who are homeless and for strengthening, not weakening, the city affordable housing ordinance.
 While speaking for the church, we also honor each church member’s freedom to make their own individual decisions, and there is no implication that the church speaks for all its members.
 The letter is posted on the bulletin board.

 This winter is so cold, and we will have a lot of rain!
-Here is the information of Winter Sanctuaries for homeless people 2018-2019.
-Click here to go to 211 Sacramento web site.
+Here is the information about Winter Sanctuaries for homeless people.
+Click here to go to the 211 Sacramento web site.

 You can go to the “Find Help” page from this link.

 Do you know that over 60% of the homeless population in Sacramento has a mental illness or substance abuse?
 Their needs are not only food but also appropriate mental health care.
 If homeless people want to take a mental health service from the county, they must contact the Guest House.

 – Guest House –